spacegirl298/Now_Med/README.md

 The current iteration successfully implements all core functionality defined in the PRD's must-have scope, and the primary workflow is navigable end-to-end for both roles.
 Remaining work before final submission is focused on deployment, verification, and polish rather than new features:

 - Firestore security rules are written and tested locally but still need to be deployed to the live project.
-- A temporary login bypass exists (`DEV_BYPASS_ROLE` in `App.jsx`), but it is a hardcoded constant currently set to `false` — it is not gated by an environment variable or build mode.
+- A temporary login bypass exists (`DEV_BYPASS_ROLE` in `App.jsx`), but it is a hardcoded constant currently set to `false` which is not gated by an environment variable or build mode.
 It is safe because it is set to `false` at submission, not because of how it is wired into the build.
 - Verification emails may land in spam by default; this requires a custom sending domain to resolve, which is out of scope for this iteration's budget.

 ## Future Improvements